SteveBarnett/human-centred/_includes/community.md

+{% if include.person == "he" %}
-He enjoys sharing what he's learned from all the mistakes he's made, so [he writes about it](https://naga.co.za/archive/), [speaks at conferences, and facilitates workshops](https://naga.co.za/community/).
-If he’s not busy with one of those, he’s probably crouched in an awkward position in front of something funny-looking, [taking pictures of it](https://www.instagram.com/maxbarners/).
+He enjoys sharing what he's learned from all the mistakes he's made: **helping people learn new things**, or **get better at things they already known**.
+[He writes about it](https://naga.co.za/archive/), [speaks and facilitate workshops](https://naga.co.za/community/#workshops-and-speaking) at meetups, conferences, and at clients.
+He does **a few talks and workshops a year**, often with a friend who he can learn something from.
+{% else %}
+I enjoy sharing what I've learned from all the mistakes I've made: **helping people learn new things**, or **get better at things they already known**.
+[I write about it](https://naga.co.za/archive/), [speak and facilitate workshops](https://naga.co.za/community/#workshops-and-speaking) at meetups, conferences, and at clients.
+I do **a few talks and workshops a year**, often with a friend who I can learn something from.
+{% endif %}